1st August 2020

 In the mid-90s, Professor Steve Jackson came to Worldwide Cancer Research for funding for a research project.
 At the time, Professor Jackson did not imagine a drug like olaparib would be the end goal of his research.
 He wanted to learn more about the basics of cancer to open new avenues of research that might one day benefit people.
 The key discoveries he made with this research led him to develop the drug we know today as olaparib.

-After many years of research and clinical trials, olaparib is now helping people with cancer live longer and, in some cases, has even cured patients – people like Sandy who took part in a clinical trial for olaparib and eventually became cancer-free.Sandy's story
+After many years of research and clinical trials, olaparib is now helping people with cancer live longer and, in some cases, has even cured patients – people like Sandy who took part in a clinical trial for olaparib and eventually became cancer-free.The incredible story behind the lifesaving drug olaparib

 PARP inhibitors, such as olaparib, are drugs that target a specific fault in cancer cells.
 The drug works by blocking a protein in cancer cells called PARP.
 The PARP protein is one of many proteins that exist in cells to help them repair damage to their DNA.